KrlosDev/KrlosDev/README.md

 - 🔭 I’m currently working on **A Social Media Full Stack App**

-- 🌱 I’m currently certifiying as a **Oracle Database Programmer with SQL**
+- 🌱 I’m currently certifiying as an **Oracle Database Programmer with SQL**

 - ⚡ Fun fact **I play a lot of minecraft**